levenhagen/idp-acm-tmm-policy/README.md

 The main goal of this repository is to create a k8s Policy using RHACM & Policy Generator.

-This policy will provide a basic IDP configuration for managed k8s clusters as a day-2 operation and introduce the possibility to remove the kubeadmin password.
+This policy will provide a basic IDP configuration for managed OpenShift clusters as a day-2 operation and introduce the possibility to remove the kubeadmin password.

 ### Pre-requisite: